-At Lake Michigan Dental, we are committed to keeping our Grand Rapids dental patients informed about their oral health, common dental issues and the procedures we use for treatment.
+At Lake Michigan Dental, we are committed to keeping our Grand Rapids dental patients informed about their oral health, common dental issues, and the procedures we use for treatment.

 A great many orthodontic problems are related to growth and development problems or crowded teeth.
 Growth problems are best dealt with at the earliest possible time.
 We encourage early consultation since this gives the orthodontist the best chance to treat the child at the appropriate time.

 All materials have advantages and disadvantages.
 The choice depends on which characteristics are most important.
-If a great deal of the tooth needs to be replaced a stronger material such as gold or porcelain is quite often the best choice.
-For smaller fillings generally silver amalgam or tooth colored composite are used depending on appearance considerations.
+If a great deal of the tooth needs to be replaced, a stronger material such as gold or porcelain is often the best choice.
+For smaller fillings, silver amalgam or tooth-colored composite are usually good options, depending on appearance considerations.

 This is an impossible question to answer in a specific way.
-There are dozens of dental insurance plans and they differ in the percentages of various services they cover and the maximum dollar amount they pay in a given year.
+There are dozens of dental insurance plans, and they differ in the percentages of various services they cover and the maximum dollar amount they pay in a given year.
 Some services may not be covered at all.
 We will do everything we can to determine what your specific dental plan covers.